 Explanation of Each Key Stage

 The goal of this phase is to identify and acquire a suitable property to flip.
 In reality, the research phase (where you set out to find the perfect house to flip) could take you longer than one month.
-That being said, once you have found a house with lots of of potential, you should be able to move through the purchase phase without too much hassle.
+As a house flipping investor, it make sense to search for:

 Once the house has been identified, your primary challenge will be funding the purchase.
 Most property investors will fund the purchase in one of two ways.